devpro/information-technology-guide/docs/companies/gitlab/developers.md

+# Develop for GitLab

-# Contributing to or integrating with the GitLab project
+> Contributing to, or integrating with, the GitLab project

 🌐 [Developer Portal](https://developer.gitlab.com/), [Extend with GitLab](https://docs.gitlab.com/ee/api/), [Contribute to GitLab](https://about.gitlab.com/community/contribute/)